 A time-critical removal action was completed on the site in June 2008 to address some hazardous electronic waste that was disposed near the site fence.

 In 2012, EPA, in consultation with Ohio EPA, determined that an upgradient slurry wall is not required as part of the remedy.
-Therefore, EPA issued an Explanation of Significant Differences (ESD) in September 2012 to document the remedy change.
+Therefore, EPA issued an Explanation of Significant Differences in September 2012 to document this change to the remedy.